michielvha/PDS/readme.md

 **next steps: debloat windows by using this [script](https://github.com/Raphire/Win11Debloat/tree/master) define which options and settings you want to set**

-binaries installed in sys directory and added to path
+binaries installed in sys directory and added to path => handeld by unxutils package in choco

 - grep on windows
 - cat on windows